stephenafamo/knowledgebase/README.md

   knowledgebase [flags]

 Flags:
-      --assets-dir string   Folder in the docs directory where the static assets are (default "assets") -d, --dir string          Docs directory (default ".")
-  -h, --help                help for knowledgebase
+  -a, --assets string   Path to the assets directory (default "assets") -d, --docs string     Path to the markdown pages (default "docs") -h, --help            help for knowledgebase
-      --pages-dir string    Folder in the docs directory where the markdown pages are (default "pages") -p, --port int            Port to start the server on (default 80)
+  -p, --port int        Port to start the server on (default 80)
 ```

 ### Use as a Library